Volunteering for the GA

 Mark is a School and Settings Improvement Officer in the North West of England

 I have been on the Worldwise group since it formed in 2005, meeting three times a year in Sheffield or Birmingham.
-Before that I produced the Geography Action Week materials (now Geography Awareness Week) and continue to co-ordinate the writing of the GAW materials each year.
+Since 2001 I have produced the Geography Action Week materials (now Worldwise Week) and continue to co-ordinate the writing of the Worldwise week materials each year.

-I also work with the group to plan and deliver the annual Challenge Weekend we hold as a national competition for Worldwise participants each year.
+I work with the Worldwise team to plan and deliver the annual Challenge Weekend we hold as a national competition for Worldwise participants each year.
 I enjoy being involved in this key activity that brings teachers, students and GA volunteers together to engage in 21st Century geography thinking and new technologies to support geographical understanding in the outside world.
+It is a key aspect of Worldwise and the Association’s work that directly engages young people with high quality, innovative approaches to geographical learning.

-I am co-leader of Team UK, leading a team of four post-16 students who win the Worldwise online international competition to participate in the iGEO International Geography Olympiad.
-Brisbane, Tunis, Taipei and Cologne have been recent venues.
+I currently write the International Geography competition to select Team UK, and co-lead the team of four post-16 students who win the Worldwise online competition to participate in the iGEO International Geography Olympiad.
+Brisbane, Tunis, Taipei and Cologne, Kyoto and Krakow have been recent venues.

 From 2005-2011 I was a GA Trustee and a member of the Governing Body.
 Trustees share the legal responsibility for ensuring that the GA is properly run in accordance with the requirements of charity law, and have an overarching duty to act as 'guardians' of the Association.
 In practical terms, being a Trustee involves attending termly Governing Body meetings, being open to joining sub-groups of the Governing Body and generally acting as an ambassador for the GA.

-In March 2012 I was absolutely thrilled to be elected as Junior Vice President 2012-2013 and I am already excited about my Presidential year in 2014-2015, the ultimate volunteer post within our organisition.
+In March 2012 I was thrilled to be elected as President in 2014-2015, the ultimate volunteer post within our organisation.

 International Working Group & GA Author